pearsonkyle/Mars-Rock-Detector/README.md

 --dem images/DTEEC_002175_2210_001410_2210_A01.IMG
 ```

 We're interested in measure the rock density inside of a terrain called Brain Coral which has similarity to terrain on Earth called a sorted stone circle.
-The masks are generated from: https://github.com/pearsonkyle/Mars-Brain-Coral-Network and look like this:
+The masks are generated from https://github.com/pearsonkyle/Mars-Brain-Coral-Network and look like this:

 ![](images/PSP_001410_2210_RED_A_01_ORTHO_classifier_mask.png)

-The low resolution corresponds to the classifier algorithm however full-resolution masks are also available.
+That mask is low resolution which is from the classifier algorithm in that repo however full-resolution masks are also available.

 ![](output/PSP_001410_2210_RED_A_01_ORTHO/elevation_distribution.png)